10/8/14 Update: Menu updated.

 Unique Items: The Greek Salad, Tortellini Pasta Salad, Vegetable Sandwich, Cucumber Salad, Chicken Noodle Soup, and Gelatos are either a unique take or uncommon.

-- A lot of indoor and outdoor seating.
-Inside, the audioanimatronic Sonny Eclipse entertains guests.
+- A lot of indoor seating with audio-animatronic Sonny Eclipse entertaining guests.

 - Chili Cheese Fries and Chicken Noodle Soup are hearty uses of a snack credit.